-We’re delighted to announce that “Friends of Plockton Music School” was launched at our End of Year concert in June.
+“Friends of Plockton Music School” was launched at our End of Year concert in June 2012.

 In the first instance, the Trust is intended to finance the already well established ‘fringe’ activities of the Centre, such as CD production, touring and outreach, and equipment purchase.
 The finance for these activities was removed from the budget when the Council required savings to be made in 2011.
 The initial target income to fund these activities is £30,000 per annum, but the medium term target is £50,000 per annum, which will greatly aid the Centre’s development and sustainability.

-The Trust is a Scottish Charitable Incorporated Organisation (SCIO), and will be funded mainly by annual membership subscriptions, although it will also be possible for people to make one-off donations.
+The Trust is a Scottish Charitable Incorporated Organisation (SCIO), and is funded mainly by annual membership subscriptions, although it is also possible for people to make one-off donations.
 Its constitution provides that funds raised are applied in support of the aims of NCETM and for the benefit of public education, so it also has the potential to be a resource for young musicians throughout Scotland, and could eventually generate additional income for activities such as scholarships and international development.
 It will also help to reduce dependence on Council funding, and to underpin the long-term sustainability of the Centre.